-Butch looked at Sonny, and Sonny looked at Butch, and the two made a solemn pact right there in the stands.
-This would be the last time that VMI would be allowed to "out cannon" Virginia Tech.
+Butch looked at Sonny, and Sonny looked at Butch, and the two made a solemn pact that this would be the last time that VMI would be allowed to "out cannon" Virginia Tech.
 They vowed to build the largest game cannon in the world.

 The whole thing took on the form of a major military operation.
 Sonny found blueprints for a Civil War cannon barrel, and Butch looked to find out where they could get a carriage made for the cannon.
-But the proverbial problem soon became evident.
-Where on Earth would they get the money?
+But where on Earth would they get the money?

-They attacked it on two sides.
 First, they decided that it would have to come from the Corps itself with some help from alumni.
 Sonny came up with the idea to have a wooden mold made of the barrel at our College of Mechanical Engineering.
 They took it on as a class project.